- I want to address major global issues.

 - I want to improve community and environmental health globally.

 Consider a major in community health through the School of Public Health.

-Students majoring in community health have the skills and abilities to take on a number of careers, including entering the world of healthcare consulting.
+Students majoring in community health have the skills and abilities to take on a number of careers.
 With a major in community health, you’ll study epidemiology, environmental health, social and behavioral health, health administration, and biostatistics in order to learn how to conduct research, measure and evaluate programs and data, and design intervention programs based on the data analyzed.

 Students majoring in community health take classes that may include: